marekStef/decentralised-storage-system/documentation/docs/main-system/view-manager/view-instances.md

 }
 ```

+Each `View Template` contains a list of profiles with their respective rights.
+Individual `View Instances` are meant to be utilising these sets of data corresponding to these profiles.
+Therefore, when the new `View Instance` is created, `View Manager` requests permissions for these profiles automatically in the `Auth Service`.
+These permissions requests need to be approved by the admin user using the `Auth Service` endpoints or using user interface in the form of `Control Centre` frontend component.

 And this is response.
 Response shows which access tokens to profiles the view instance source code will get but most importantly, `_id` of the newly created `View Instance` is returned.
 This is the most important part of the response and the client app needs to remember this id for future execution of this source code.

 ```js title="Example New View Instance Response For Initiated Request"